 Knives Vs. Swords | What’s the Difference?

-Both swords and knives both have their place in Japanese culture , but there are some key differences between the two that make them well suited for specific tasks.
+Both swords and knives have their place in Japanese culture, but some key differences between the two make them well-suited for specific tasks.
 This is about more than just the size difference between a knife vs. a sword!
 While swords were created for combat, knives were more of an everyday tool.
-If you’re ready to learn more about the distinctions between swords and knives, dive into this blog for more details from the experts.
+If you’re ready to learn more about the distinctions between knives and swords, dive into this blog for details from the experts.

-One of the biggest differences between knives vs. swords is the materials smiths prefer to use.
+One of the biggest differences between a knife and a sword is the materials smiths prefer to use.
 While some steels are great for knives, they aren’t good enough for swords.
-You can make a knife out of much harder materials, as well as stainless steel, but these are all too brittle for a sword.
+You can make a knife out of very hard materials, such as stainless steel, but these are all too brittle for a sword.
 Stainless steel is very popular for knives because it’s corrosion-resistant, but try to make a knife more than 12” long and it would break!

-Knives are made to be razor sharp, while swords benefit from a convex edge.
-A majority of a sword’s strength is in the power of the swing, not necessarily the sharpness of the blade.
-When hitting something with so much force, you want the edge to withstand heavy blows without chipping or curling.
+Knives are made to be razor-sharp, while swords benefit from a convex edge.
+The reason the sharpness varies between a knife vs. a sword is because they’re used with different amounts of force.
+The majority of a sword’s strength is in the power of the swing, not necessarily the sharpness of the blade.
+When hitting something with so much force, you need the edge to withstand heavy blows without chipping or curling.
 The rounded edge of a sword (similar to that of an axe) makes it more durable while slashing at hard objects.
 Since knives aren’t used with as much force, they can afford to have a significantly sharper edge than swords.

-Knives are mostly tactical in nature, or for cutting and carving — almost never used in open combat.
+Another key difference between a knife and a sword is their intended usage.
+Knives are mostly tactical in nature, or for cutting and carving — they’re almost never used in open combat.
 Swords, on the other hand, are made for combat and nothing else.
 The one exception to using a knife in a fight is the dagger.
-A dagger vs. a knife is generally longer and uses the same materials and design as a sword.
+A dagger is generally longer than a knife and uses the same materials and design as a sword.

-Knives are generally 6” or less, while sword lengths usually measure a foot or more.
+Blade length is another important difference between a knife and a sword: Knife blades are generally 6” long or less, while sword lengths usually measure a foot or more.
 While there is no established cut-off between a knife vs. a sword as far as length, the longer the blade gets, the more useful it becomes as a fighting weapon.
 Historically, most sword blades were quite long, as the greater sword length offered a longer reach on the battlefield.
-As the blade gets shorter, it becomes a more convenient tool and reach isn’t as important for non-combat purposes.
+As the blade gets shorter, it becomes a more convenient tool, and reach isn’t as important for non-combat purposes.

-Nearly every part of a knife is constructed differently from a sword, and the handle is no exception.
+When it comes to knives vs. swords, nearly every component is constructed differently, and the handle is no exception.
 Generally, the tang of a knife blade is visible around the edges of the handle, while a sword’s tang is hidden inside the handle.
-This can cause some confusion, and is the reason why a German Messer is sometimes classified as a knife — even though it’s much longer than a typical knife.
+This can cause some confusion and is the reason why a German Messer is sometimes classified as a knife, even though it’s much longer than a typical knife.
 The tang of the Messer is riveted between two pieces of wood, rather than fully encompassed inside a one-piece handle.
 If you see any weapon that has a visible tang, it’s far more likely to be a knife than an actual sword.

-Overall, knives vs. swords were built to be used differently which leads to their divergence in construction and materials.
+Ultimately, the divergence in construction and materials between knives vs. swords is because they were built to be used differently.
 While there are specifications that automatically categorize one weapon as a sword and another as a knife, some weapons are meant to be versatile enough to be used as either.
-Generally, these are daggers vs. knives that encompass the best qualities from each weapon.
+Generally, these are daggers or knives that encompass the best qualities of each weapon.

 Whether you want a sword or a knife for your collection, Swords of Northshire can help.
 Shop online now to find exactly what you need!